-Top 5 1st Quarter Trades of CO - GuruFocus.com
+Top 5 1st Quarter Trades of Co - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were COURIER CAPITAL LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Coppell Advisory Solutions LLC’s top five trades of the quarter.

-During the quarter, COURIER CAPITAL LLC bought 43,807 shares of ARCA:SPYG for a total holding of 277,770.
-The trade had a 0.27% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $52.8.
+During the quarter, Coppell Advisory Solutions LLC bought 636,652 shares of NAS:FTSM for a total holding of 986,445.
+The trade had a 12.49% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $58.96.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.